akshay-joshi-25/Social-Media-Content-Insights-Analysis-of-CNN-BBC-Al-Jazeera-and-Reuters/README.md

 * ~**1.16M total engagement** with a **more balanced posting strategy**
 * **Arts, Culture & Society** accounts for **30% of total engagement**, vs. 22% of posts, followed by **US Politics & Elections** which makes up **25% of total engagement** vs. 18% of posts
-* Indicates that CNN’s audience is more likely to engage with **entertainment, cultural, and U.S. election–related content than with war or conflict-related content**.
+* Indicates that CNN’s audience is more likely to engage with **entertainment, cultural, and U.S. election–related content** than with war or conflict-related content.

 **Reuters — Minimal Engagement Despite High Volume**